Rambler Tubeless Tire

 Details

-- Tightly packed center knobs boost rolling efficiency
+- Tightly-packed center knobs are optimized for rolling efficiency

 - Item #MXXE01R